GitHub Actions cache: dependencies, keys, and cache hits

 Where to go next in the CI best-practices catalog.

-All CI best practices
+All GitHub Actions best practices

 FAQ

-Does `actions/cache` or the setup action's `cache:` option work better?
+Does actions/cache or the setup action's cache: option work better?

 For the common ecosystems, the built-in cache: on actions/setup-node, setup-python, and setup-go is simplest, it picks a sensible key from your lockfile automatically.
 Reach for an explicit actions/cache step when you need to cache something the setup action doesn't cover, like a build cache or a browser-binary download.